joshtynjala/actionscript-3.0-developers-guide/user-interaction/working-with-menus/native-menu-example-window-and-application-menu-air.md

 The example also illustrates menu event handling.
 The `select` event is handled at the item level and also at the menu level.
 Each menu in the chain from the menu containing the selected item to the root menu responds to the `select` event.
-The `displaying` event is used with the “Open Recent” menu.
-Just before the menu is opened, the items in the menu are refreshed from the recent Documents array (which doesn’t actually change in this example).
+The `displaying` event is used with the "Open Recent" menu.
+Just before the menu is opened, the items in the menu are refreshed from the recent Documents array (which doesn't actually change in this example).
 Although not shown in this example, you can also listen for `displaying` events on individual items.